algoldst/thesis/index.md

 _ADSR: Attack, Decay, Sustain, and Release.
 ADR control time, while S controls amplitude. [[Source]](http://www.audiomulch.com/blog/southpole-expedition-part-3-pattern-sequenced-adsr-envelopes)_

 ### A Basic AR Envelope
 At its most basic, an attack/release envelope generator should accept CV input which triggers a gate when it goes high (5V).
 The output signal should rise at a defined rate, hold for the duration of the gate, and fall at a defined rate when the gate returns low.

-We've already seen an envelope generator that fulfills these requirements: the low-pass RC filter!
+We've already seen an envelope generator that fulfills these requirements: the low-pass RC filter! ^[moritz-adsr]

 <img src="res/rc-lp-waveforms.png" height=300 />